Expansion Enhances Refinery Output by 15%

 Phased Start-up and Long-term Goals

-Chevron’s Pasadena refinery upgrade is still in its early stages, with the phased start-up set to continue through Q1 2025.
+Chevron’s Pasadena refinery expansion is still in its early stages, with the phased start-up set to continue through Q1 2025.
 During this period, the refinery will undergo a series of tests to ensure that it meets product specifications and operational goals.
 Once fully operational, the expansion will position Chevron to better serve its customers and support U.S. energy infrastructure.

 Leave a Reply